dzulfiqarfr/jakpost-graphics/2021/2021-06-14-covid-takes-toll-wages/README.md

 The chart on nominal wages and minimum wages by province:
 - used a more descriptive subtitle;
-- separated the chart into two panels based on whether the latest average net wage was below or above the wage floor; and
+- separated the chart into two panels based on whether the latest average net wage was below or above the wage floor;
+- changed the color palette to improve contrast; and
 - added other minor visual improvements.